-The family lived at 159 Kentucky Avenue until 1937 and attended Holy Comforter Church and School.
-In his interview with Barbara Eck, Ray recounts his childhood in the Lincoln Park area, where the well-known exploits of the six Donohoe boys often brought visits from the police whenever mischief had occurred in the neighborhood.
+His family attended Holy Comforter Church and School, and Ray also went to Gonazaga High School..
+In his interview with Barbara Eck, Ray recounts his childhood in the Lincoln Park area.
 Ray's grandfather, John F. Donohoe, founded the real estate business that still bears his name, as well as an early automobile dealership on Capitol Hill.
+His cousin, Mary Donohoe Murray, was also interviewed by the Overbeck Project.

 ECK: I am at the home of Mr. and Mrs. Raymond Donohoe to interview Mr. Donohoe for the Overbeck Capitol Hill Oral History Project.
 It’s July 25th 2003 and I would like Mr. Donohoe to tell us about growing up on Capitol Hill.
 Go ahead.